lshtm-gigs/gigs-stata/README.md

 classifying newborn and infant growth according to DHS guidelines.

 ## Installation
-You can install `stata-gain` from GitHub using the [`github`](https://haghish.github.io/github/) module for Stata:
+You can install `gigs-stata` from GitHub using the [`github`](https://haghish.github.io/github/) module for Stata:
 ```stata
 . github install lshtm-gigs/gigs-stata